Fl4gu1z0wsky/CEH/README.md

 **Frequency Analysis** – It is the study of the frequency or letters or groups of letters in a cipher text.
 It works on the fact that, in any given stretch of written language, certain letters and combination of letters occur with varying frequencies.

+### WIFI

+**aLTEr** - MITM attack using a fake eNodeB (the 4G cell tower).
+It acts as a malicious relay and the attacker has access to the encrypted communication of the target.
+Furthermore the information can be manipulated.
+The goal is to alter the IP of the DNS querry to redirect the trafic to a malicious DNS.
+Thus the server replies maliciously from a request.

+**Sinkhole** - The attack is carried out by either hacking a node in the network or introducing a fabricated node in the network.The malicious node promotes itself as the shortest path to the base station and tries to guide the traffic from other nodes towards itself.
+Then the intruder can compromise the data.

+**Wi-jacking** - An attack in which attackers accesss neighbor’s WiFi without any form of cracking, relying on saved browsers creadentials which are reused again for the same URL (router admin interface credentials remembered by the browser).

 ### Bluetooth

 **Bluedriving** - This tool is to research about the targeted surveillance of people by means of its cellular phone or car.
 It can search for and show a lot